C-and-CUDA-programming-for-ML/.github/profile/README.md

 Welcome to our three day course in C++ in machine learning.
 We are goint to cover the following topics.

-1. Intro to C++
+Day 1.
+Intro to C++

-2. Compiling PyTorch models - [exercise](https://github.com/Cpp-programming-for-ML/2_neural_networks_cpp), Extending PyTorch - [exercise](https://github.com/Cpp-programming-for-ML/3_extend_pytorch_padding)
+Day 2.
+Compiling PyTorch models - [exercise](https://github.com/Cpp-programming-for-ML/2_neural_networks_cpp), Extending PyTorch - [exercise](https://github.com/Cpp-programming-for-ML/3_extend_pytorch_padding)

-3. Convolutions and Perceptrons in CUDA - exercise
+Day 3.
+Convolutions and Perceptrons in CUDA - exercise